 Title: Integrate dietary assessments with biomarker measurements in aetiological models

-Authors: Marta Pittavino - Geneva School of Economics and Management (GSEM), Research Center for Statistics (RCS) (Switzerland) [presenting]
+Authors: Marta Pittavino - University of Geneva (Switzerland) [presenting]

 Pietro Ferrari - International Agency for Research on Cancer (France)

 Martyn Plummer - University of Warwick (United Kingdom)